openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 5. *Optionally Test for Compatibility:* If you want permission to use the Yocto Project Compatibility logo with your layer or application that uses your layer, perform the steps to apply for compatibility.
+   See the
-   See the "`Making Sure Your Layer is Compatible With Yocto Project <#making-sure-your-layer-is-compatible-with-yocto-project>`__" section for more information.
+   ":ref:`dev-manual/common-tasks:making sure your layer is compatible with yocto project`" section for more information.

 Following Best Practices When Creating Layers